wistia/WistiaKit/README.md

 ## License

-WistiaKit is available under the MIT license.
+WistiaKit and WistiaKitCore are available under the MIT license.
 See the LICENSE file for more info.